Civil Service Rifles War Memorial: Background

 In the aftermath of the First World War and its unprecedented casualties, thousands of war memorials were built across Britain.
 Amongst the most prominent designers of memorials was Sir Edwin Lutyens, described by Historic England as "the leading English architect of his generation".
 Lutyens established his reputation designing country houses for wealthy clients, but the war had a profound effect on him, and following it he devoted much of his time to memorialising its casualties.
-He became a public figure through his design for The Cenotaph on Whitehall, which became Britain's national war memorial.
+He became a public figure through his design for the Cenotaph on Whitehall, which became Britain's national war memorial.
 This, along with his work for the Imperial War Graves Commission, led to commissions for war memorials across Britain and the empire.
 As well as memorials for towns and cities, Lutyens was commissioned to design memorials for several private companies and regimental associations, including the Civil Service Rifles.
-These were among the least controversial of Lutyens' war memorials, as sites and funds tended to be readily available.
+These were among the least controversial of Lutyens's war memorials, as sites and funds tended to be readily available.

 The Civil Service Rifles—properly named the "15th (County of London) Battalion, the London Regiment (the Prince of Wales' Own Civil Service Rifles)"—was a unit in the Territorial Force, a part-time reserve element of the British Army.
 The regiment's members were drawn from the Civil Service, the permanent administrative apparatus of the British government.
 Many civil servants were based at Somerset House, an important government office building, and the regiment used its quadrangle as a parade ground.

 Forming part of the 4th London Brigade, in the 2nd London Division, the soldiers were at their annual camp on Salisbury Plain when Britain declared war on Germany on 4 August 1914.
 The battalion was mobilised the same day and sent for training in Hertfordshire, before being deployed to the Western Front in 1915.
 It arrived at Le Havre on 18 March and came under the command of the 140th (4th London) Brigade, part of the 47th (London) Division.
 It was in action at the Battle of Loos in 1915, the Battle of the Somme in 1916, and the Battle of Passchendaele in 1917, and during the Hundred Days Offensive in 1918.
 A second battalion was raised and served in France, then Salonika and Palestine.
 Both battalions were disbanded after the war, having lost 1,240 officers and men out of approximately 7,000 who served overseas with the regiment.